Key points about antacids

 • aluminium hydroxide

-• Dose: The dose of different antacids will be different – follow the dose instructions on the label or check with your doctor or pharmacist.
+• Dose: The dose of antacids will be different for different people and depends on your symptoms and location of your discomfort.
+Follow the dose instructions on the label or check with your healthcare provider.

 • Antacids come as chewable tablets or liquid.

-• Chewable tablets: chew the tablets well; do not swallow them whole.
+• Chewable tablets: chew the tablets well, don't swallow them whole.

-• Liquid: shake the liquid well before each dose so that the medicine is evenly mixed.
+• Liquid: shake the bottle well so that the medicine is evenly mixed before you measure out a dose.

 Here are some things to know when you're taking antacids.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-• Other medicines: antacids can interfere with the absorption of other medicines, so you should not take these together.
-Generally, do not take other medicines within 2-4 hours of taking antacids.
+• Other medicines: Antacids can interfere with the absorption of other medicines (eg, iron) so you shouldn't take these together.
+Generally, don't take other medicines within 2 to 4 hours of taking antacids.

-• Alcohol: this can irritate your stomach and make your symptoms worse.
+• Alcohol: Avoid or limit alcohol as this can irritate your stomach and make your symptoms worse.

-• Do not use antacids all the time: antacids are usually used every now and again and not usually prescribed regularly or long-term.
-If you find that you need to take antacids regularly, every day for more than 1 or 2 weeks, talk to your doctor.
+• Don't use antacids all the time: Antacids are okay for occasional use but aren't usually prescribed regularly or long-term.
+If you find that you need to take antacids regularly, every day for more than 1 or 2 weeks, talk to your healthcare provider.

-Like all medicines, antacids can cause side effects, although most people who take antacids do not have any.
-Common side effects are:
+Like all medicines, antacids can cause side effects, although most people who occasionally take antacids don’t have any.
+Side effects can vary depending on the specific ingredients in the antacid.
+Long term use or overuse can lead to serious side effects.

 Side effects What should I do?